Skip to main content

 2. Enter your tool diameter

-3. Input the recommended SFM (or m/min) for your material
+3. Input the catalog or guide SFM (or m/min) for your material

 4. Click "Calculate RPM" to get the required spindle speed